 Seems as though everyone's got a freakin' skincare or makeup line!
 Gwyneth and Goop.
 Mrs. Dr Phil.
 Cindy Crawford.
 The Dark Haired Real Housewife Of Orange County.
 Now, I've been known to fill up a basket at Sephora every now and then, at times with stuff I had absolutely no business buying. $100+ an ounce pre-serum essence, anyone?
 (The pic of the bathroom, tub above is supposed to belong to someone who runs out and buys said serum without a second thought.
 They probably also have the Chanel espadrilles that I saw on someone at dinner the other night btw.)
 That's why this is all about 3 things you can buy for less, that yield EXPENSIVE looking results.
-So, you'll only look like you spent the equivalent of a week or two's grocery money at Whole Foods (Love you to the moon and back WF, but you are kinda pricey!) re-stocking your bathroom cabinet with products.
+So, you'll only look like you spent the equivalent of a week or two's worth of your budget re-stocking your bathroom cabinet with products.

 Neogen Naturals Green Tea (cleanser) is part of the Korean or KBeauty trend that's still going strong.
 It looks surprisingly dark in the container, pumps out as a foam, and goes on as a cream consistency.
 (Yes to being weirded out at first.)
 I'd never seen or heard of it until a few months ago when I stumbled across it while browsing my local neighborhood Sephora.
 (The salesperson seemed mystified as well.)
 After finding out it was only $19 (such a great price point there) and deciding I'd definitely be returning it if my face reacted at all badly, I took the leap.
 And never looked back.
 If your skin falls under sensitive, oily or combination, give it whirl.
 Think you'll be jazzed with the results and how long it lasts.